gvwilson/sensibleadventures/wrestler/wrestler.md

 A heavyset Nukilik wearing a parka decorated with the trading company's colors stands unsteadily a few steps behind him.
 "*Pauetsitgualuk*!
-You go back the cold you belong.
+You go back the cold.
 Nobody want you here!"
 He spits on the floor.

 Someone whoops.
-Someone else shouts, "Twenty crowns on the Goose!"
+Someone else shouts, "Twenty crowns on Goose!"
 The aleman takes a cudgel from its resting place behind the bar but says nothing.
-People always drink more after a good fight, or even after a bad one, and nothing much in the alehouse is breakable except the patrons.
+People always drink more after a good fight, or even after a bad one, and nothing in the alehouse is breakable except the patrons.

 Walker shifts his pack on his shoulder and turns as if to go.
 The larger Nukilik says something sneering and reaches for him.
 Somehow Walker's hand is there to grab his sleeve.
 He tugs,
 turns,
-brings one leg up between the other man's thighs as he bends his other knee, and the one they call the Goose goes over him and lands on the floor with a thud.
+brings one leg up between the other man's thighs as he bends his other knee.
+The other man goes over him and lands on the floor with a thud.

 Argasdottir is on her feet.
-"Are you all right?" she asks.
+"Weeping hells, are you all right?" she asks.

-The Nukilik looks at her,
-then at the Goose,
-his lack of expression saying more loudly than words that *he* is not the one lying on the floor.
+The Nukilik looks from her to Goose and back, his lack of expression saying more loudly than words that *he* is not the one lying on the floor.
+Whoever just won twenty crowns claps him on the shoulder.
-"Tomorrow at the gate," he says.
+"Tomorrow at the starboard gate," Walker repeats.
 "Dream well."
-Someone who has just won twenty crowns claps him on the shoulder as he walks to the door.

-Torvane settles back on the bench and looks sidelong at her partner.
+Torvane settles back on the bench and grins at her partner.
 "Knows how to handle himself," she observes.

 The younger Garheimmen scowls.